Outlining The California OTS’ 2021 Highway Safety Plan

 Evaluation

-The California Office of Traffic Safety wanted to shine a light on the issues with drug-impaired driving.
-The following actions the office wants to take include:
+The California OTS wanted to shine a light on the issues with drug-impaired driving.
+The following actions the office intends to take include:

-• California Traffic Safety Resource Prosecutor Training Network
+• Leverage the California Traffic Safety Resource Prosecutor Training Network.

 Emergency Medical Services

-The California Office of Traffic Safety focused on the problems presented by the Emergency Medical Services across the state.
-Traffic crashes in California are responsible for dangers presented to emergency responders across the state.
-In 2018, there were 3,563 traffic fatalities and 16,069 injuries that involved emergency responders.
-To remedy these issues, the state proposed in its Highway Safety Plan an increased focus on Strategic Highway Research Project TIM.
+The California OTS focused on the problems presented by the Emergency Medical Services across the state.
+Traffic crashes in California are responsible for the dangers presented to emergency responders across the state.
+In 2018, thousands of traffic fatalities and serious injuries occurred in California, posing significant risks for emergency responders.
+To address these issues, the state proposed in its Highway Safety Plan an increased focus on the Strategic Highway Research Project TIM.

 Motorcycle Safety